Daniel Defoe – Novelist (1659/1660-1731)

 Sir Frederick Treves – Surgeon (1853-1923)

 Treves came to Wirksworth in about 1878 with his wife, having bought a share in the practice of William Milligan.
-They lived in Coldwell St at Treves House, which is next to Ian’s hairdresser’s on the corner of North End.
+They lived in Coldwell St at Treves House, which is the second house up from the corner of North End.
 His time in Wirksworth proved controversial and they left about a year later.
 Read more here: http://www.wirksworth.org.uk/x186.htm#article

 He went on to become a prominent British surgeon of the Victorian and Edwardian eras, now known for his friendship with Joseph Merrick, “the Elephant Man”.